neuroquery/neuroquery/README.md

 ### Dependencies

-NeuroQuery requires Python 3, numpy, scipy, scikit-learn, nilearn, pandas, regex, nltk, lxml, and requests.
+NeuroQuery requires Python 3, numpy, scipy, scikit-learn, nilearn, pandas, regex, lxml, and requests.

+nltk is an optional dependency needed only if you use stemming or lemmatization for tokenization of input text.

 python-Levenshtein is an optional dependency used only in some parts of tokenization.
 If you use the vocabulary lists provided with `neuroquery` or in